 There are so many different ways customers can share information about what they want.
 If you’re only collecting VoC data through a feedback form, you’re missing out on valuable insight.
 Here are just a few examples of data that could be included in VoC.

-Anywhere your customer talks about their experience with your company, or interacts with you is an example of VoC.
+In short, anywhere your customer talks about their experience with your business, or interacts with you is an example of VoC.

 It’s unlikely we need to convince you of the power of listening to your customer.
 It’s been consistently proven that customer-centric companies out-perform their competitors in revenue, customer loyalty, and growth: